 - From the Deploy menu, click Software and then click New Software Package.

-- In the General Information section, provide the general information and select the OS platform.
+- In the General Information section, provide the general information, click Upload Icon to upload an icon, and select the OS platform.

 If the package files include one or more Windows Installer packages (MSI file format), you can click Inspect to extract the general information from the .msi file and verify the pre-populated information.
 Clicking Inspect does not overwrite any information that you previously entered manually.

-- In the Deploy Operation section, select Deploy operations: Install, Update, or Remove.
+- In the Deploy Operations section, select Deploy operations: Install, Update, or Remove.

 - In the System Requirements section, provide the minimum system requirements for the package to run on the endpoint.

-- In the Required Software section, add a list of detection rules for prerequisite software.
-For more information, see Variables for applicability scans and command-line operations and WMI queries.
+- In the Requirements section, add a list of detection rules for prerequisite software.
+(Windows) For more information, see Variables for Windows applicability scans and command-line operations and WMI queries.

 - (Optional) If the Update operation is selected, add a list of detection rules for previous versions.
-For more information, see Variables for applicability scans and command-line operations and WMI queries.
+(Windows) For more information, see Variables for Windows applicability scans and command-line operations and WMI queries.

 - In the Deploy Operation section, add conditional commands for any of the Deploy operations that you enabled for this package.
-For more information, see Variables for applicability scans and command-line operations.
+(Windows) For more information, see Variables for Windows applicability scans and command-line operations.